johncoenen/100-days-of-code/log.md

 **Thoughts**
   - Nice to revisit Visual Studio after some time away
   - Learned the basic fundamentals that go into creating a MVC application
-  - Understand how Views are created and manipulated withing the ASP.NET stack
+  - Understand how Views are created and manipulated within the ASP.NET stack

 **Link(s) to work**